WHAT IS PAGE QUALITY?

 3. What is YMYL?

 Your Money or Your Life (YMYL) content is the type of information that, if presented inaccurately, untruthfully, or deceptively, could directly impact the reader’s happiness, health, safety, or financial stability.
 In other words, the stakes are high for this type of content.
-If you create a YMYL page with bad advice or bad information, it could affect people’s lives and livelihood.
+If you create a YMYL page with bad advice or bad information, it could affect people’s lives and livelihoods.
 For example, offering financial advice that might cause harm ... similar to fraud.

 " Google doesn’t just care about delivering the most relevant information — they also want to deliver the correct information.
 With certain types of searches, there is a huge potential to negatively impact users’ “happiness, health, or wealth” — in other words, were these pages low quality, they have the potential to impact a user’s well-being."